 While processes differ between factories and warehouses, the typical types of waste found are quite similar and always involve inefficient use of time and money.
 Lean manufacturing is based on identifying and eliminating waste.
 In lean manufacturing, waste is any expense or effort which doesn’t generate a product or a service that a potential client is willing to pay for.

 One area where such inefficiencies are often observed is in warehousing.
 Conventional racking, shelving, drawer cabinets still used in many facilities often contributes to this waste as they occupy significant valuable space within the facility.
 These also lead to a slower process flows where time is mainly spent locating and retrieving parts.

-High-density automated vertical storage systems can help factories and warehouses to eliminate the wastes, significantly optimize manufacturing processes and dramatically improve efficiency and productivity of the overall operations.
+High-density automated vertical storage systems can help factories and warehouses to eliminate waste, significantly optimize manufacturing processes and dramatically improve efficiency and productivity of the overall operations.

-One of the most easily recognizable wastes in lean manufacturing is the production of defects generated by different mistakes such as poor quality controls, uncontrolled inventory management, missing of process and documentations.
+One of the most easily recognizable wastes in lean manufacturing is defects due to mistakes such as poor quality controls, uncontrolled inventory management or missing process and documentations.
 Industry studies have shown that each picking error results in a 11-13% drain on profitability.
 This has a considerable financial impact at the end of the year not counting the risk it poses for the company.

 Modula’s VLMs are fully automated vertical storage systems that allow for large inventory of goods to be quickly accessed while being stored in a safe and secure environment.
 Items are delivered to the operators with a simple touch on the user-friendly copilot controller or the scan of a barcode.
 Moreover, Modula’s laser solution pinpoints the SKU by mapping it on an X, Y axis.